Fishing Report Summaries for all waters

 Mississippi - Pool Woodriver — CRAPPIE: Fair: Offer a minnow as fish move up into shallower levels as cooler temperatures arrive.
 BLUEGILL: Fair to Good: Anglers have been using crickets near structure and remaining weed lines.
 MUSKIE: Fair: Look for fish in deeper open water with a crankbait.
 CARP: Good: Corn, night crawlers, and dough baits are popular in the creeks and sloughs.

-Ohio - Golconda, Smithland Pool — CRAPPIE: Good: An angler reported catching 15 on his last trip; fish biting on minnows in the creeks.
+Ohio - Golconda, Smithland Pool — CRAPPIE: Fair to Good: An angler reported catching 15 on his last trip; fish biting on minnows in the creeks.
 BLUEGILL: Good: Crickets are attracting attention near structure and remaining weeds.
 CHANNEL CATFISH: Slow: Look for fish near ledges, laydowns, and holes with stink bait and night crawlers.
 LARGEMOUTH BASS: Fair: All of the tournaments have been completed for the year.
 Cast rubber worms, plastic lures, or small crankbaits near cover.

 Ohio - Olmstead to Brookport — CRAPPIE: Fair: Minnows are attracting fish in 9 to 10 feet of water near tree tops.
 SMALLMOUTH BASS: Fair: Look for fish at the mouths of creeks in the Ohio river with crankbaits.
 BLUEGILL: Fair: Crickets, wax worms, and red wigglers are popular near cover.
 CHANNEL CATFISH: Fair: Night crawlers and chicken liver are attracting attention over mussel beds and gravel beds in deeper water levels.

-Rock - Byron-Dixon — CRAPPIE: Slow to Fair: Minnows are attracting good sized fish; anglers only catching 5 or 6 at a time.
+Rock - Byron-Dixon — CRAPPIE: Slow to Fair: Minnows are attracting good sized fish; anglers only catching a few at a time.
 WALLEYE: Good: Look for fish in deeper open water; anglers have been reeling in some nice sized fish from deep levels when the sun shines with twister tails with or without a jig head.
 CHANNEL CATFISH: Fair: worms and crushed minnows are popular; work to catch them.
 FLATHEAD CATFISH: Slow: Toss bluegill, gold fish, chubs, suckers, bullheads and live bait in deeper holes and under ledges.
 FRESHWATER DRUM: Good: Tight line a worm in open water; nice sized fish being caught.
 WHITE BASS: Slow: Jigs and crankbaits have been popular baits recently.
 CARP: Good: Always lots of fish to catch; offer dough ball, or corn.
 Big Buffalo are hitting on worms!

 Rock - Carbon Cliff — CRAPPIE: Fair: A few fish are being taken from Lake George, Sunset marina, and Cattail Slough with minnows; some good sized fish being reeled in.
 CHANNEL CATFISH: Fair to Good: The Rock River is producing on worms.
 WALLEYE: Good: Anglers picking up quite a few with a jig, large minnow, or twister tail in open water.